Lunch & DinnerSide Dishes

 • Green Salad

 Because this dish is so versatile, it can work as either a side dish or a main course, depending on what you serve it with.
-The key is balancing richness with fresh, roasted, or protein-focused dishes that complement the creamy texture instead of competing with it.
+The key is balancing richness with fresh, roasted, or protein-focused dishes that complement the creamy texture rather than compete with it.

 Make-Ahead Tips